Caribbean Thoroughbred Aftercare

 Average Number of Thoroughbreds: 40+

-The challenges of finding good homes for off-the-track Thoroughbreds in the islands are many, including being 1,000 miles from the U.S. mainland, lack of resources, a tropical environment, poverty, and lack of qualified homes.
-Fortunately, CTA has formed good working partnerships with several other TAA-accredited organizations on the mainland, as well as with breeders and former connections, creating a “bridge” for some horses to return to the U.S.
+During 2020, CTA has taken in 30 horses and adopted 27 to good homes, with 18 returned to the U.S. mainland and nine re-homed in Puerto Rico.
+CTA faces many challenges, including a 1,000-mile distance from the U.S. mainland, lack of resources and qualified homes, poverty, and a tropical environment.
+Fortunately, CTA has formed good working partnerships with several other TAA-accredited organizations, as well as with breeders and former connections, creating a bridge for some horses to return to the United States.

-The Caribbean is beautiful, but also can be unforgiving and very challenging for Thoroughbreds both on and off the track.
-Caribbean Thoroughbred Aftercare is grateful to all the individuals who have helped provide funding and/or homes for its horses.
+The Caribbean is beautiful but also can be unforgiving and very challenging for Thoroughbreds both on and off the track.
+CTA is grateful to TAA and to all the individuals that not only financially support our work and efforts but also help with the networking that helps find homes for our former racing athletes.

 Caribbean Thoroughbred Aftercare Success Stories